dallasbgray/CR-10-bootloader-and-firmware/README.md

 2. under *Project Tasks* select env:sanguino1284p
 3. Select *Upload* to build and upload to the Melzi board.

-If you get a problem, try comparing the device COM port with the COM port VSCode tried to upload to.
+> If you get a problem, try comparing the device COM port with the COM port VSCode tried to upload to.
 It does autodetect the COM port, but it can be fixed usually by restarting VSCode.

 Errors I ran into:

-1. *The board doesn't have enough memory*: It's an 8-bit board so it only has 128K memory, very little by modern standards!
+> - *The board doesn't have enough memory*: It's an 8-bit board so it only has 128K memory, very little by modern standards!
 Marlin firmware, espeically 2.0 and above can definitely exceed this limit by default.
 [This thread](https://github.com/MarlinFirmware/Marlin/issues/5216 "Reduding firmware size 1") and [this article](https://crosslink.io/2020/08/14/shrinking-marlin-2-0-how-to-reduce-firmware-size-for-8-bit-boards-and-still-use-a-bltouch-and-the-filament-sensor/ "Reducing firmware size 2") provide some insight into how to fix it.
 A good rule of thumb is that the firmware should take at most **98%** of the board's memory.
 It comes down to removing unnecessary firmware features.
 I removed audio support and chose a smaller font size and logo which brought the compiled firmware under the memory limit with plenty of room at right around 124K (was at 30.1K before).

-### 3. Octoprint Firmware Updater Plugin
+## 3. Using the Octoprint Firmware Updater Plugin

 I haven't used this one yet, but likely will in the future since I regularly employ Octoprint to start/monitor 3D prints.